 - Adding images to their guest blog post submissions

-- Adding an image to a custom order form
+- Adding media file to a custom order form

 - Gathering testimonials of your products